Lebesgue's Density Theorem and definable selectors for ideals: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Alessandro Andretta, Martin Goldstern, Daisuke Ikegami and Luca Motto Ros for discussions and Jindra Zapletal for the suggestion to study eventually different forcing.
+The authors would like to thank Alessandro Andretta, Martin Goldstern, Daisuke Ikegami and Luca Motto Ros for discussions, Jindra Zapletal for the suggestion to study eventually different forcing and Vladimir Kanovei for reading a previous version of this article and sending us his version of the proof of Theorem~\ref{intro - no selector} (see \cite{kanovei-no-selector}).
+We further thank the anonymous referee for their work and many useful suggestions for improvement.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 794020 (IMIC) for the second-listed author and No 706219 (REGPROP) for the first, third, and last-listed authors.
-The first-listed author, formerly known as Sandra Uhlenbrock, was partially supported by FWF grant number P28157, the third-listed author by the DNRF Niels Bohr Professorship of Lars Hesselholt as well as FWF grant number F29999, and the last-listed author by FWF grants numbers I3081 and Y1012-N35.
+The first-listed author, formerly known as Sandra Uhlenbrock, was partially supported by FWF grant number P28157, the second-listed author was partially supported by FWF grant number I4039, the third-listed author by the DNRF Niels Bohr Professorship of Lars Hesselholt as well as FWF grant numbers F29999 and Y1012, and the last-listed author by FWF grants numbers I3081 and Y1012-N35.
 The first and second-listed authors further wish to thank the Erwin Schr\"odinger International Institute for Mathematics and Physics (ESI), Vienna for support during the workshop ``Current Trends in Descriptive Set Theory'' in December 2016.